 Carrie Patterson is a visual artist working in Leonardtown, Maryland.
 Her artwork considers how color, form, and line metaphorically measure the human condition as experienced through the body.
 She earned a B.F.A in studio art from James Madison University and an M.F.A in painting from The University of Pennsylvania.
-In addition she was a student resident at The New York Studio School where she worked with second generation abstract expressionists: Charles Cajori, Mercedes Matters, and Rosemarie Beck.
+Additionally, she was a student resident at The New York Studio School where she worked with second generation abstract expressionists: Charles Cajori, Mercedes Matters, and Rosemarie Beck.
 Her artwork has been exhibited across the country with solo shows in New York City, Philadelphia, Virginia, and Minnesota.
-Internationally she has exhibited at Museo de Arte Moderno in Bogota Colombia in a show titled: Nine New York Painters.
-Recently, she has been making painted constructions based off her lived experience in her studio, the historic Breton House.
-She is a Professor of Art at St. Mary’s College of Maryland and owner of Yellow Door Art Studio, a community art school, located in Leonardtown, MD.
+In 2017, her solo show titled Lightbox consisted of brightly colored cardboard constructions and stacked floor paintings at Hood Gallery at Mary Baldwin University in Staunton, Virginia.
+Recently, she has been making painted constructions based off her lived experience of architectural forms and their relationship to the landscape.